yinonavraham/coder/docs/workspaces.md

 <!-- NOTE: This will be in the "Account settings" page -->

 Admin controls around workspace auto-stop are an enterprise feature.
 [Learn more here](./admin/template)

-### Max lifetime

-Max lifetime is a template-level setting that determines the number of hours a workspace can run before it is automatically shutdown, regardless of any active connections.
-This setting ensures workspaces do not run in perpetuity when connections are left open inadvertently.

 ## Updating workspaces